Amdex-Fieldlab/demo/README.md

 This example will create 4 docker containers: Zookeeper, Kafka, Ping and Pong.
 Kafka and Zookeeper are the communications parts of the system.
 Ping is a simple fieldlab application which communicates with Pong which is a fieldlab Executor.
 Ping will send a message and Pong will respond with a message and repeats this 100 times.
 The messages are numbered, to check if all the messages are correctly received, processed and responded.

 Note: The AMdEX Fieldlab Core jar is still work in progress, so the code is not included, only the build jar that was used for this demo.
-At a later data, the full code will becomde available.
+At a later date, the full code will becomde available.
 ## Prerequisites
 You need to have Docker installed and running on your system
 ## Build and Run